The Essex Community Justice Center is a partnership between community members and local government to address the effects of crime.

 VOLUNTEER OPPORTUNITIES

-Restorative Justice Panels: Volunteer on a Monday or Thursday evening or on Tuesday mid-day on a team of 4-5 to support the restorative process for victims and offenders.
+Restorative Justice Panels: Volunteer on a Monday or Thursday evening or on Tuesday mid-day on a team of 4-5 to support the restorative process for affected and responsible parties.
 Panels are currently held in Essex, Colchester and Milton.
 To learn more contact Susanna Weller at sweller@essex.org or (802)876-6792 and click on the link for our RJ Volunteer Job Description.

-COSA: Volunteer at least once a week for a year on a team of 4-5 to support an offender’s reentry and positive integration into the community.
-Contact Kristina Nunn at knunn@essex.org or (802)876-6793 and click on the link to view the COSA Volunteer Job Description.
+CoSA: Volunteer once weekly for a year on a team of 3-4 to support the reentry and positive integration of a community member exiting incarceration.
+Contact Stacy Jones at sjones@essex.org or (802)876-6793 and click on the link to view the COSA Volunteer Job Description.

 • Influencing program development and growth of ECJC.